aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 - open-source Apache Kafka 2.13-3.1.0 installed locally,
 - Snowflake Kafka Connector 1.9.1.jar (or new version),
 - OpenJDK <= 15.0.2,
-- a Snowflake user for streaming snowpipe with an SSH key defined as the authentication method.
+- a Snowflake user for streaming Snowpipe with an SSH key defined as the authentication method.

 First, you need to create a separate user that you are going to use for Streaming Snowpipe.
 Please remember to replace <YOURPUBLICKEY> with the corresponding details.
-Please note, in this case, you need to remove the begin/end comment lines from the key file (e.g. —–BEGIN PUBLIC KEY—–), but please keep the new-line characters.
+Note, in this case, you need to remove the begin/end comment lines from the key file (e.g. —–BEGIN PUBLIC KEY—–), but please keep the new-line characters.

 {% highlight sql linenos %}
 create user snowpipe_streaming_user password='',  default_role = accountadmin, rsa_public_key='<YOURPUBLICKEY>';